For larger views of photos in this photo album, click any photo in the photo scroller, below.

 The Lakeside Cabin is the only Group Cabin where vehicles and pop-up camping trailers are allowed to park on the grass in front of the cabin.
 WINTER NOTE: The road to Lakeside Cabin is closed during the winter, the cabin is hike in access only during these months.

 No, TWFM does not provide linens.
-You must bring your own linens and personal towels.
-As a point of health and consideration for all guests, please bring ONLY freshly washed and machine-dried bed linens, blankets, sleeping bags, and cases on pillows.
-The Group Cabins have 4-inch thick foam mattresses.
+You must bring your own linens, pillows and personal towels.
+As a point of health and consideration for all guests, please bring ONLY freshly washed and machine-dried bed linens, blankets, sleeping bags, etc. The Group Cabins have 4-inch thick foam mattresses.

 Yes, you need to bring everything you need to prepare and eat your own food, including your own jug/container for water, pots, pans, utensils, dishes, hot pads, dish cloths, and dish soap.